anttiharju/vmatch/docs/README.md

   },
 ```

+### Renovate

+I _think_ you configure Renovate to maintain the `.golangci-version` file for you, see https://www.jvt.me/posts/2022/12/15/renovate-golangci-lint/ for an example.

 ### VS Code

 Visual Studio Code integration relies on the editor being launched from the right directory with `code .`